igvteam/igv.js/doc/embedding.md

 ####Google Fonts####

-The app is designed to work well with the following Google fonts: PT Sans and Open Sans.
+IGV.js is designed to work well with the following Google fonts: PT Sans and Open Sans.
 Inclusion of these fonts is recommended but not required.

 `<link rel="stylesheet" type="text/css" href='//fonts.googleapis.com/css?family=PT+Sans:400,700'>`